erciitb/frosty-winter-2021/Episode 2- The Sign of ArUcos.md

 ```
 Note that we have used " _ " above because there is a third parameter which is returned above and we aren't interested in it.

-So let us see what are the parameters:
+So let us see what are the arguments:
 - gray : Grayscale image of the sample to be detected.
 - aruco_dict : The dictionary of which the ArUco marker is a part of.
 - Parameters : This is the object returned by the aruco.DetectorParameters_create()